The Health of our volunteers and clients is our top priority.

 We currently need volunteers to assist us with packing food boxes for distribution.

-- Due to the present State of Public Health Emergency all volunteers must be between 18 and 60 years of age.
+- Due to the present State of Public Health Emergency all volunteers must be 18 years of age or older.

 - Volunteers working together should be living in the same household.
 No groups of individuals who are unrelated will be working together in the same environment.